-Before a student starts at Langley Grammar School information is gathered from both the primary school and the parents/guardians.
+Before a student starts at Langley Grammar School, information is gathered from both the primary school and the parents/guardians.
 Incoming Year 7 students attend an induction day in the summer term so that they can start to make friends and familiarise themselves with the school.
-If a student in the only student from their primary school who will be coming to transferring to Langley Grammar School than they are invited for an additional induction day in advance of the main Slough wide induction day.

-In September, Year 7 students start a day before the rest of the school for further induction activities.
+In September, Year 7 and Year 12 students start a day before the rest of the school for further induction activities.
 Some students with SEND needs may be invited to attend the school at additional times in the summer term so that they are fully prepared for the transition to secondary school.
 Year 7 students are assigned a Sixth Form 'buddy' who they can talk to about any worries or concerns they might have.